 Saying your script to yourself a few times before you film will make it sound more natural and less forced.
 You don't want to sound like you're reading lines auditioning for your high school play.

-We have a few tricks up our sleeve here at Teachable to make the video editing process smooth as butta, so here are my best tips for you.
+We have a few tricks up our sleeve here at Teachable to make the video editing process smooth as butter, so here are my best tips for you.

 Capture around 30 seconds of “room tone”, or the base sound of the room.
 Turn on your mic and let it record.
-This sound will be used in the editing process to fill audio gaps and smooth out transitions from one scene to the next.
+This sound will be used in the editing process to fill audio gaps, eliminate white noise, and smooth out transitions from one scene to the next.

 It’s quicker than trying to edit out every time gap or inserting filler noise you’ve pulled from elsewhere.